Annie and the Queen

 The Bard just wanted to increase understanding and never seal it off by judging others.
 You find few things are finalized or stated emphatically in the plays.
 The plays themselves were just snapshots or recordings of the middle of the Bards thinking process.

-The bard tried to leave everything open ended in the plays so they everyone could make up their own mind or belief.
-Learning is fun because you are never wrong with that attitude.
-That way you always are always winning and can never lose.
+The bard tried to leave everything open ended in the plays so that everyone could make up their own mind or belief.
+Learning is fun that way because you are never wrong if you keep that attitude.
+That way you always win and can never lose.

 If you read my memories of these two meetings with Queen Elizabeth then you will see exactly what I mean about the thinking process of the Bard.

 [What am I saying?
 I still use the same process in this life.
 I always think the same way pretty much.]